Nuristanis: History

 In the 4th century BC, Alexander the Great encountered them and finally defeated them after they put up a stubborn and prolonged resistance, describing them as being distinct culturally and religiously from other peoples of the region.

-Nuristanis were formerly classified into "Siah-Posh (black-robed) and "Safed-Posh (white-robed)/Lall-Posh (Red-Robed).
+Nuristanis were formerly classified into "Siah-Posh" (black-robed) and "Safed-Posh" (white-robed) / "Lall-Posh" (red-robed).
 Timur fought with and was humbled by the Siah-Posh.
 Babur advised not to tangle with them.
 Genghis Khan passed by them.

 In 1014, Mahmud of Ghazni attacked them:

 Timur's encounter with Katirs/Kators

 The first reference to Siah-Posh Kafirs occurs in Timur's invasion of Afghanistan in 1398 CE.
-Timur's autobiography (Tuzak-i-Timuri) amply attests that he had battled both with the Katirs as well as the Kam sections of the Siah-Posh (black-robed) Kafirs of the Hindukush mountains.
-Timur invaded Afghanistan in March, 1398.
+Timur's autobiography (Tuzak-i-Timuri) amply attests that he had battled both with the Katirs as well as the Kam sections of the Siah-Posh (black-robed) Kafirs of the Hindu Kush mountains.
+Timur invaded Afghanistan in March 1398.
 On the basis of local complaints of ill-treatment and extortions filed by the Muslims against the Kafirs, Timur personally attacked the Kators of the Siah-Posh group located north-east of Kabul in eastern Afghanistan.
 The Kators left their fort Najil and took refuge at the top of the hill.
 Timur razed the fort to ground, burnt their houses and surrounded the hill where the Kator had collected for shelter.
 The relic of the historic fort is said to still exist a little north to Najil in the form of a structure known as Timur Hissar (Timur's Fort).
 After a tough fight, some of the Kators were defeated and were instantly put to death while the others held out against heavy odds for three days.
 Timur offered them death or Islam.
 They chose the latter, but soon recanted and attacked the regiment of Muslim soldiers during night.
 The latter being on guard, fought back, killed numerous Kators and took 150 as prisoners and put them to death afterwards.